Sanskritih/Covid_website/README.md

 1. Introduction and Aim
 2. Tools
-3. Installation
-4. Instructions to Run the files
+3. Instructions to Run the files

 ### Introduction